nnikolaeva/web-optimization/README.md

-# Website Performance Optimization portfolio project
+## Website Performance Optimization portfolio project

-HOW TO RUN THE APPLICATION
+####HOW TO RUN THE APPLICATION

-- Download all files.
+1. Download all files.
-- Open index.html in your favorite browser.
+2. Open index.html in your favorite browser.

-HOW TO GENERATE PRODUCTION FILE
+####HOW TO GENERATE PRODUCTION FILE

-- run pathTo/minify_script in terminal.
+1. run pathTo/minify_script in terminal.

-OPTIMIZATION THAT WAS MADE IN VIEWS/JS/MAIN.JS
+####OPTIMIZATION THAT WAS MADE IN VIEWS/JS/MAIN.JS

-- Move scrollTop variable out of the for loop.
+1. Move scrollTop variable out of the for loop.
-- Change document.body.scrollTop to window.scrollY.
+2. Change document.body.scrollTop to window.scrollY.
-- Remove determineDx function and calculate newwidth in percent.
+3. Remove determineDx function and calculate newwidth in percent.
+4. Change querySelectorAll() to getElementsByClassName() to increase performance.
+5. Reduce the number of sliding pizzas.